 Information and Communications Technology (ICT)

-In our school, the focus of ICT is not only on the use of technology for its own sake, but to enhance learning throughout the transdisciplinary programme of inquiry, across the subject areas, The IB Learner Profile, and the essential elements of the PYP.
+In our school, the focus of ICT is not only on the use of technology at SIS for its own sake, but to enhance learning throughout the transdisciplinary programme of inquiry, across the subject areas, The IB Learner Profile, and the essential elements of the PYP.
 It is clearly a transdisciplinary strategy.
 The understanding and effective use of ICT has moved beyond simply mastering a specialized set of skills and tools: ICT has become a vehicle for learning skills and concepts and their applications within meaningful contexts.
 The role of the teacher is to create authentic learning engagements through the provision and use of ICT.
 This learning can happen in a physical or a virtual environment, and is likely to occur when needed or “just in time”.

 Every classroom has interactive boards (Activ-Board) designed to support visual, auditory and kinesthetic instruction.
 These interactive boards ensure that each student is an active participant and cultivates valuable lifelong collaboration skills.
 With the variety of resources and software, teachers integrate rich digital media and real-world activities into lessons seamlessly, transforming them from lecture-based monologues to interactive, vibrant experiences.